 There doesn’t need to be a theory that the two cartoon franchises take place in a shared universe.
 Characters from each series have already interacted with each other in the 1987 animated film, The Jetsons Meet the Flintstones.
 In the movie, Elroy Jetson, the child genius, builds a time machine that is intended to take his family to the far future.
 Instead, it malfunctions and transports them to the Stone Age where they encounter Fred, Barney, and the rest of the gang.
 Of course, this meeting is technically built around the concept of time travel and not a simultaneously linear parallel universe.
 Nevertheless, the idea lays the foundation for how the two families co-exist and interact despite vastly different origins.

-Elroy’s Time Machine Actually Worked
+Elroy’s Time Machine Actually Succeeded In Reaching The Future

 Rather than mistakenly taking Elroy and the rest of the Jetsons to the past as is depicted in The Jetsons Meet the Flintstones, the theory contends that the time machine actually worked perfectly, taking the characters to the designated future period of the 25th century.
 However, the world they find themselves in looks like the past because it is the remnant of human life that stayed on the planet’s surface following a nuclear disaster that destroyed much of society.
 The Flintstones and other Bedrock residents are living in a post-apocalyptic future and the Jetsons reach it through the time machine.